aistairc/aiaccel/docs/source/user_guide/torch.rst

 Any values that follow the base list override the combined template, so callbacks, datasets, and optimizers continue to live in the same file.
-Once the config is ready, wrap the command with ``aiaccel-job`` to request GPUs from a scheduler:
+Once the config is ready, wrap the command with ``aiaccel-job`` to request GPUs from a backend:

 .. code-block:: bash